 Great Barrier Reef

 The Reef also holds one of the worlds most important dugong populations and 133 species of shark and rays.
-The vast array of marine life found along the reef help make it one of the richest and most complex natural systems on earth and there are still hundreds of miles yet be explored and species to be discovered.
+The vast array of marine life found along the reef help make it one of the richest and most complex natural systems on earth and there are still hundreds of miles yet to be explored and species to be discovered.

-The naturally formed Heart Reef is one of the most beautiful marvels to observe from the air, with seaplane and helicopter trips available from the Whitsunday region, its surely one of the most romantic tours in the world.
-If diving or snorkeling is more your thing then a day or overnight trip on one of the many boats available from Airlie will take you to a rich marine paradise that can only be experienced on the Great Barrier Reef.
-With some of the most brilliantly coloured fish and coral formations on the planet, its no wonder this magnificent marine park is visited by over 1.6 million people every year.
+The naturally formed Heart Reef is one of the most beautiful marvels to observe from the air, with seaplane and helicopter trips available from the Whitsunday region, it's surely one of the most romantic tours in the world.
+If diving or snorkelling is more your thing then a day or overnight trip on one of the many boats available from Airlie will take you to a rich marine paradise that can only be experienced on the Great Barrier Reef.
+With some of the most brilliantly coloured fish and coral formations on the planet, it's no wonder this magnificent marine park is visited by over 1.6 million people every year.